-According to 'The Guinness Book of Movie Facts and Feats' a total of three men were killed during the cavalry charge scene.
+According to "The Guinness Book of Movie Facts and Feats", three men were killed during the cavalry charge scene.
 Bill Mead's horse tripped while riding alongside Errol Flynn.
 As he was going down, the stuntman had the presence of mind to throw his sword forward to avoid it, but bad luck caused the hilt to get stuck in the ground and Mead fell on it, impaling himself.

-In the montage of battle scenes which show the Seventh Cavalry taming the frontier when they operated out of Fort Lincoln are several shots of them which will be repeated during the Little Big Horn battle.
+In the montage of battle scenes that show the 7th Cavalry taming the frontier when they operated out of Fort Abraham Lincoln are several shots of them that will be repeated during the Little Big Horn battle.